WolframResearch/WAS-Kubernetes/Documentation/API/NodeFilesManager.md

 ### DELETE

-Deletes an existing node file.
-Provide the node file location in the request parameter.
-After deletion the API returns response status Accepted.
-To verify, call, GET `/nodefiles/{location}` .
+Use this to delete an existing node file.
+This API takes the node file location as a path variable and returns nothing.

 * Parameter
-	* location (String) : This path define the node file directory where files get stored
+	* location (String) : This location specifies the full path to the node file.
 * Request

 		DELETE /nodefiles/{location}